-- a) Remain aware of debris and sweep minor debris is needed by hand. - b) Generally sweeping machinery should be used during autumn when leaf fall is heavy and early spring after winter thaw.
+- a) Remain aware of debris and sweep minor debris by hand. - b) Generally sweeping machinery should be used during autumn when leaf fall is heavy and early spring after winter thaw.
 Sometimes sweeping machinery will be necessary when accumulations are spread over a large area of the pavement. - c) Manage outside activities that leave waste or drain pollutants to our pavements.
-This involves outside functions including but not limited to: Yard sales, yard storage, fund raisers, etc. Do not allow car wash fund raiser or other activities that allow detergents or other pollutants to be washed into the storm drain systems.
-Residents are allowed to wash their own cars.
+This involves outside functions including but not limited to: Yard sales, yard storage, fund raisers, etc. Do not allow car wash fund raiser or other activities that allow detergents or other pollutants to be washed into storm drain systems.